burnedpopcorn/sonic3air-webport/README.md

 Main Project homepage: https://sonic3air.org/

 ### About Repository
-I did not compile this myself, all I did was extract all the files from Sappharad's Web Port (and technecally an IOS Port) from [his website](https://projects.sappharad.com/s3air_ios/20240202_beta/)
+I did not compile this myself, all I did was extract all the files from Sappharad's Web Port (and technecally an IOS Port) straight from [his website](https://projects.sappharad.com/s3air_ios/20240202_beta/)

-Special thanks to him for doing it for me
+Special thanks to him for doing it for me, but honestly, he should've just released the files, but at least I have a reason to stall my other web ports (yes I have more)

 Also as a bonus, touch controls work as well, so I guess its a IOS port as well